-Diploma Program Contact Hours: 128 Semester Credits: 5.5 Instructional Weeks - Full Time: 8 Average Time to Complete - Full Time: 3 Months
+Diploma Program Contact Hours: 128 Semester Credits: 5.5

 The Phlebotomy Technician program is designed to prepare students for entry-level employment in a variety of settings, including hospitals, laboratories, blood centers, or other healthcare facilities.
 The primary function of the Phlebotomy Tech is to collect blood samples from patients via venipuncture or capillary puncture.
 The Phlebotomy Tech facilitates the collection and transportation of laboratory specimens and is often the patient's only contact with the medical lab.
 A Phlebotomy Technician also draws blood for transfusions, donations, and research.